robertokbr/robertokbr/README.md

 ## Hello everyone, welcome to my profile 👋
 ### That's a tiny description of me.
 My name is Roberto Junior.
 I am a full-stack developer and a Computer science student based at Belém/PA.
 I have been studying IT since 2014.
-Around that road of learning, I had joyned into the college, opened my own company, worked as a mobile Developer, joined the Fluency Academy team as a Frontend Developer, opened my Github account, and started more than 50 projects.
+Around that road of learning, I had joyned into the college, opened my own company, worked as a mobile Developer, joined the Fluency Academy team as a Frontend Developer, and started more than 50 projects.
 Moreover, I hope to grow every day and contribute to how many Impacting projects I can.
 Feel free to reach me.

 #### Some considerations:
 - 🔭 I’m currently working as a Frontend Developer at Fluency Academy